davidbeleznay/DigitalForesterApp/README.md

 ## Current Status

-Project is in initial development.
-Basic structure and navigation are being implemented.
+Project has a basic UI framework with navigation between pages.
+The dashboard and form skeletons have been implemented.
+State management and form functionality will be added next.

 ## Changelog

 ### 2025-05-07
 - Created initial project setup with React and Tailwind CSS
-- Set up basic folder structure
+- Set up basic folder structure and routing
+- Implemented dashboard with navigation to both tools
+- Created basic form structure for Road Risk Assessment
+- Created basic form structure for Culvert Sizing Tool

 ## Next Steps

-- Implement dashboard view
+1. Implement form state management for user inputs
+2. Set up local storage for saving draft forms
-- Create basic form structure for Road Risk Assessment
+3. Add actual form fields for Road Risk Assessment (surface conditions, transportability, climate impact)
-- Create basic form structure for Culvert Sizing Tool
+4. Add actual form fields for Culvert Sizing Tool (watershed characteristics)
+5. Develop risk calculation logic for the Road Risk form

+## Testing

+After pulling the latest changes:

+1. Run `npm install` to install dependencies
+2. Start the development server with `npm start`
+3. Verify you can navigate between the dashboard and both forms
+4. Check that the UI is responsive on mobile and desktop viewports

+## Development Standards

+- Use functional components with React hooks
+- Follow mobile-first design principles
+- Keep components small and focused
+- Document code changes in the README changelog